 Biography

-Nick McGinley is a freelance writer, voice over artist, performer, casting director and workshop leader based in Ireland.
+Nick McGinley is a writer, voice over artist, performer and casting director based in Ireland, currently engaged on a novel and a screenplay.

 Nick cast the Irish supporting roles for his UK colleague Shaheen Baig on God’s Creatures starring Paul Mescal and Emily Watson.
 Again for Shaheen Baig Casting, he did the local Irish and child casting centred around Newry on Cathy Brady’s feature Wildfire and cast all the Irish children on Shane Meadows’ CH4 drama series The Virtues.